Colorado general contractor license and insurance requirements

 Linkedin

-Unlike most other states in the U.S., Colorado does not require a general contractor licensing at the state level.
+Unlike most other states in the U.S., Colorado does not require general contractor licensing at the state level.
 However, most general contractor projects are regulated at the local level.
 You may have to get a license or permit in the counties and cities where you work.

 How to get a general contractor license in Colorado